 Article considering benefits and drawbacks of freelance and teamwork in the sphere of digital UI/UX design.
 Based on experience of Tubik Studio designers.

 Modern time and development of technology brought people much more ways and choices of their work style and routine.
-The broad availability of the Internet and its endless opportunities gave lots of workers, especially in creative spheres, the chance of being more flexible and resourceful about organization of work process which is productive and convenient for all the sides.
-However, all the styles of work have not only their benefits but also drawbacks, and it's really important for a professional to consider them before making the choice in favor of the particular working routine.
+The broad availability of the Internet and its endless opportunities gave lots of workers, especially in creative spheres, the chance of being more flexible and resourceful about the organization of work process which is productive and convenient for all the sides.
+However, all the styles of work have not only their benefits but also drawbacks, and it’s really important for a professional to consider them before making the choice in favor of the particular working routine.

 No doubt, due to the new technological horizons couple of decades ago freelance became the new and broad perspective of organizing work routine.
 It opened wide opportunities for those talented people who could not leave their homes, such as for example disabled or parents of babies and toddlers.
-This kind of workstyle brought easy solutions for a lot of problems and let the people realize their abilities against all the odds, so very soon it was taken over and improved by huge number of professionals in different spheres.
-The accents moved a bit: a lot of people made the choice of freelancing not because they didn't need to go to an office but first of all because they could work for themselves and be the only people responsible for their own decisions, choosing the partners or customers and depending on themselves.
+This kind of workstyle brought easy solutions for a lot of problems and let the people realize their abilities against all the odds, so very soon it was taken over and improved by the huge number of professionals in different spheres.
+The accents moved a bit: a lot of people made the choice of freelancing not because they didn’t need to go to an office but first of all because they could work for themselves and be the only people responsible for their own decisions, choosing the partners or customers and depending on themselves.
 Freelance workstyle gave them the feeling of freedom.

 – You are free to choose the projects and customers you want or do not want to work for;

 – You make your own choice of place and time of work;